sombriks/rosetta-beer-store/beer-store-service-kotlin-javalin-ktorm-liquibase/README.md

   and connection
 - [Liquibase](https://liquibase.org/) for database migrations

-Project requires Java11 or newer to run
+Project requires Java 11 or newer to run

 ## How do I run this